I know from my work that many people who are currently relying on sleeping pills to get their rest, don’t really need medication.

 I’ve heard so may people say that they can’t beat their insomnia, and it drives me crazy to see people giving up!

 It’s not that you can’t improve your sleep skills, it’s more likely that you haven’t found the right practical tools for you yet.

-Seeing clients of mine, busy professional who have survived life for years on 3 to 5 hours of broken sleep a night, beginning to wake up and enjoy life by overcoming their sleep issues, is why I do what I do.
+Seeing clients of mine, busy professionals who have survived life for years on 3 to 5 hours of broken sleep a night, beginning to wake up and enjoy life by overcoming their sleep issues, is why I do what I do.

 So think about why overcoming insomnia or sleep problems matters to you, and use that as motivation to keep trying.
 You don’t have to accept bad sleep and under-productive daytimes.
 Looking at your life through the four pillars of sleep, you can find the major issues for you, and work on turning those around so that ultimately, the better-rested you can enjoy life more.